kevindeasis/awesome-fullstack/README.md

 > The process of manging the task to deploy a product/feature

 # Algorithms and Data Structures
-> How to solve a problem
+> Algorithms, AI, and ML

 - [Better Explained](http://betterexplained.com/)
 - [MIT ALgorithms](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/)